Do Modern Video-LLMs Need to Listen? A Benchmark Audit and Scalable Remedy: Experiments and analysis

+\paragraph*{Compressor variants.} We instantiate five architectures within the periodic-query framing (Sec.~\ref{subsec:audio_compression}; Fig.~\ref{fig:compressor}): (i)~\textbf{Avg Pool}---parameter-free average pooling followed by an MLP projector (${\sim}$17M params); (ii)~\textbf{Resampler}~\cite{blip2}---attention-based compression with learnable queries; (iii)~\textbf{UniMamba}~\cite{mamba2}---causal (unidirectional) SSM; (iv)~\textbf{BiMamba}~\cite{bimba}---bidirectional SSM, widely used for video tokens but applied here to inherently sequential audio; and (v)~\textbf{UniMambaMia}---adapted from MambaMia~\cite{kim2026statespace}, which compresses video tokens with a BiMamba backbone plus a gated attention module that re-weights compressed tokens by their pooled context.
+We replace the bidirectional backbone with a causal Mamba, retaining the gated attention while ensuring causal processing---a prerequisite for streaming audio.
+Learned compressors (ii--v) each have ${\sim}$130M parameters; all variants share identical input/output shapes for fair comparison.

-For training, the image-stage initialization follows LLaVA with 1M instructional images of ELVA~\cite{kim-seo-2024-efficient-comp}; we then insert the audio compressor and perform module-only alignment on subsets of LLaVA-Video-Set~\cite{zhang2025llavavideo} (update compressor only); finally, we unfreeze the LLM and conduct video instruction tuning on larger subsets of LLaVA-Video-Set and Vista-Set~\cite{ren2024vistaenhancinglongdurationhighresolution}.
-Ablations use 144K video QA samples; the final comparative model uses 585K.
-Two encoders are frozen for efficiency~\cite{kim-seo-2024-efficient-comp}; videos are uniformly subsampled up to 32 frames; optimization: lr $1{\times}10^{-4}$ for module-only alignment, $2{\times}10^{-5}$ for LLM tuning; audio compression: periodic query every 25 audio tokens (Sec.~\ref{subsec:audio_compression}).
-Exact subsets, prompts, seeds, and scripts will be released at GitHub\footnote{\texttt{https://github.com/naver-ai/LLaVA-AV-SSM}}.
+\paragraph*{Training.} We compare three input configurations (Sec.~\ref{subsec:arch_overview}) combined with five compressor architectures.
+Ablations (Tables~\ref{tab:ablation}--\ref{tab:compressor}) use stride $R{=}25$ ($25\times$; 1 audio token/s); after comparing compressors (Table~\ref{tab:compressor}), we select UniMambaMia for the final model (Table~\ref{tab:sota}).
+All experiments are averaged over three random seeds.
+We first perform image-level instruction tuning following ELVA~\cite{kim-seo-2024-efficient-comp}; we then insert the audio compressor and perform module-only alignment on subsets of LLaVA-Video-Set~\cite{zhang2025llavavideo} and FineVideo-Set~\cite{finevideo} (update compressor only); finally, we unfreeze the LLM and conduct video instruction tuning.
+Video instruction data is constructed from LLaVA-Video-Set~\cite{zhang2025llavavideo}, FineVideo-Set~\cite{finevideo}, Music-AVQA v2 train set~\cite{liu2024tackling}, AVSD train set~\cite{alamri2019audiovisual}, and AVQA train set~\cite{yang2022avqa}.
+Ablations use 188K samples; the final model uses 420K.
+All experiments use 32 frames at 1.0~fps.
+Both encoders are kept frozen for efficiency; we use a learning rate of $1{\times}10^{-4}$ for module-only alignment and $2{\times}10^{-5}$ for LLM tuning.